stateful/docs.runme.dev/docs/index.md

 <br />
 <Infobox type="sidenote" title="Keep going!">

-If you want to learn more about Runme and ideas behind, please continue reading below.
+Learn more about Runme and ideas behind.
+Learn more below.

 </Infobox>